 It has been called “one of the most complex questions on the ballot” (LWVF), with a number of different elements for voters to consider.
 The one that generates the most headlines is the six-year ban.
 The current ban on lobbying after leaving office is two years, and applies only to the government body or agency that person belonged to.

 Supporters include Integrity Florida.
 Opponents include the Florida Chamber.
 The Florida LWV takes no position because, they say, although there is need for lobbying reform, “six years might be onerous, and this amendment does not address the real issue regarding lobbying, which is the impact of money in political campaigns.”
-I agree with the Naples Daily News Editorial Board that “This amendment alone won’t clean up all that can be addressed to improve government ethics in the state.
+The Naples Daily News Editorial Board writes that “This amendment alone won’t clean up all that can be addressed to improve government ethics in the state.
 Campaign finance reform to control the influence of money on political campaigns and the meting out of harsher, quicker and more frequent penalties by the Florida Ethics Commission also would help.
 Amendment 12 is an improvement, however.”
-I SUPPORT AMENDMENT 12.

 Amendment 13 – Ends Dog Racing would phase out commercial dog racing in connection with wagering, but not affect other gaming activities.
 Full text here.